I’m a mother, an immigrant.

 FatFire Woman Values to Live By

 Here are the 10 values I strive to live by every day.
-I am going to talk a lot about how these values manifest themselves in the decisions I make: both financially and otherwise.

 Fatfire Woman Values: